rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>Philadelphia printed, London reprinted</CITE>

-<a name="4.211.8.6">4.211.8.6</a> If both the place and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) associated with an earlier manifestation appear together with the place and (/DCRMR/ppdm/Name-of-distributor/) of the manifestation being described, transcribe each place with the distributor to which it corresponds.
+<a name="4.211.8.6">4.211.8.6</a> If both the place and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) associated with an earlier manifestation appear together with the place and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) of the manifestation being described, transcribe each place with the distributor to which it corresponds.

 >Example:
 ><CITE>London : Printed for Knight and Lacy, Paternoster-Row ; Greenfield, Mass. : Re-printed by Ansel Phelps, and for sale by him at his bookstore, also by West & Richardson, Cummings, Hilliard & Co., Boston, and Wilder & Campbell, New-York</CITE>